martinber/noaa-apt/docs/usage.md

                         "auto", "yes", "no" (default).
 If using "auto", the program uses orbit calculations and reception time to determine if the pass was South to North.
-  -F,--false-color      Attempt to produce a colored image, from the grayscale
+  -F,--false-color      Attempt to produce a colored image.
+Use with
-                        channel and IR values.
-Experimental.
-Works best with "--contrast telemetry".
+                        "--contrast 98_percent" or "--contrast telemetry".
+Also
+                        see the option "--palette".
+  -P,--palette PALETTE  Palette to use when generating false color image.
+                        Should be a PNG with a size of 256x256 pixels.
+It will map channel brightness to a pixel color, X axis represents channel A brightness and Y axis is channel B brigtness.
+Built-in palettes are available in the folder "res/palettes/".
   -t,--start-time START_TIME
                         Provide recording start time, used for orbit calculations.
 Use RFC 3339 format which includes date,